tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 This is because if the angle between normal vector and a vector is between 90 ~ 270 degrees (beneath the surface), cosO is [-1, 0].
 Therefore, any dot product that is less than 0.0 can be dark.

+If we applied normalization, then cos0 is only the dot product as magnitude multiplication 1 * 1 =1;

-For the shading assignment, the light, reflection, half-way, view (camera) vector ALL have to me normalized.
+- For the shading assignment, the light, reflection, half-way, view (camera) vector ALL have to me normalized.
 (L, R, H, V)

 cross product of two vectors returns a new vector that is perpendicular to both vectors.
 But keep in mind that this result in a vector, which starts in the origin (0, 0, 0).
 If you wanted to use this result vector to get to a point, the selected position must be added to the vector (thing of it as 'new' origin).
 In addition, make sure the vector you use in cross product is in right direction.